 Retainers play a very important role in ensuring that our teeth stay straight and in position after treatment with braces.
 However, many of you may want to know how to clean clear retainers safely and effectively.
-Fortunately, we have discovered six different ways that you can use to keep your retainer looking its best and smelling fresh.
+This article will highlight some of the best tips on how to clean clear retainers and of keeping your retainers clean and fresh, as well as some essential retainer care information.
+Read on to find out everything you need to know about keeping your retainers clean…

 1. Mild Detergent and Warm Water